Anamiii12/javascript1/README.md

-# javascript1
-solving and doing project on javascript
+# javascript doing project on javascript